The Circus Faka throwing knife is the sibling of the very popular Faka - both manufactured by Dalmo Mariano. He explains the evolution:

 The Circus Faka is balanced slightly towards the handle, which together with the guard gives you the feeling of really mastering the knife in your hand.

 For me, the Circus Fake sticks very well from the standard competition distances of 3m and 5m, but also from 4m with a half spin.
-Using the "finger of god" grip, you can even throw a full spin from 4m - the thumb resting on the spine of the knife will snuggle nicely against the guard, ensuring a consistent grip.
+Using the hammer-thumb grip, you can even throw a full spin from 4m - the thumb resting on the spine of the knife will snuggle nicely against the guard, ensuring a consistent grip.

 The knife tip is very sleek and comes to a very pointy finish that penetrates well.
 To make the throwing knife sturdy, the tip preserves nearly the entire thickness of the steel - resulting in quite big holes in the target.